samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 - Car pooling arrangements are also something to consider when splitting the group.

 If anyone joining my hikes feels strongly about staying together all the time, it is best to discuss it before the hike to align the expectations.
-Otherwise, we will just try to use common sense depending on the situation to ensure that we don't split the group in a dumb way if a natural split happens.
+Otherwise, we will just try to use common sense depending on the situation to ensure that we don't split the group in a dumb way.

 ## Frequently Asked Questions